How to Start the Best Seedlings Indoors for Your Garden

 There are so many choices – heirlooms, hybrids, organic.
 What should you buy?
 If you want to…

-• save seeds from your plants for next year, choose heirloom or open-pollinated seeds.
+• save seeds from your plants for next year, you should choose heirloom or open-pollinated seeds.

 • to grow the biggest tomato or most disease-resistant pepper, hybrids may suit your needs best.